kmfd/curl-m3u/README.md

 ### License

-This script is licensed under the MIT License.
+This script is licensed under the GPL3 License